Kulbartsch/AStaticWebSiteGenerator/README.md

 ## Why should I use it

-You like to create websites, and you want to have the freedom to build and use html the way you like it and don't want
+You like to create websites, and you want to have the freedom to build and use html the way you like it using your favorite tool chain.
+You are not forced to use a specific framework or project structure.

 ## Features